Ten of Swords

 Although a period of stress and change has recently ended, you now have the task of moving forward.

-Life will change for the better, and it is important your body and mind are both ready for the spurt of growth and opportunity that always comes after a break from the past.
+Life will change for the better, and it is essential your body and mind are both ready for the spurt of growth and opportunity that always comes after a break from the past.

 This will try your beliefs and self-confidence, but it is important to understand such events are also transformational and will prove to you what sort of person you really are.